authgear/authgear-server/docs/specs/saml.md

 ## <a id="4"></a> Attributes

-By default, all attributes of the user, including standard attributes and custom attributes, will be included in the saml assertion `<AttributeStatement>` element.
+By default, all attributes of the user, including standard attributes and custom attributes, will be included in the SAML assertion `<AttributeStatement>` element.
 The `Name` of the `<Attribute>` will be same as the name of the attribute.
 The user id will also be included as an `<Attribute>` with `Name="sub"`.

 For example, if the response of the `/oauth2/userinfo` endpoint of a user is: